stanford-ppl/Green-Marl/apps/README.md

 2. avg_teen_count
 -------------------------------------
-Description: Computes the average teen count of a node, TODO
+Description: Computes the average number of nodes that are followed by nodes that are 'younger' than 20 and are themselves 'older' than K.

 C++: Yes